Improving land cover segmentation across satellites using domain adaptation: related work

-Land use and land cover image segmentation is a field that has not been exploited much especially using deep learning.
-Usually classical machine learning methods are applied such as support vector machines and decision trees \cite{doi:10.1080/10106049.2013.768300} \cite{KHATAMI201689}.
-This is due to the lack of labeled data to train the required DNNs for the task.
-A small amount of research has been done to tackle the task land cover segmentation using deep learning.
-As an example the state of the art semantic segmentation DNN based methods were translated to satellite imagery, however, the results were not as good.
-This is caused by the difference between regular objects images and satellite images where unlike the regular shapes of objects the land cover types have random shapes like forests stands and bodies of water.
-Kuo \textit{et al.} \cite{Kuo2018DeepAN} presents a method that is one of the leading results in the Deebglobe challenge, in which improving the results relied on a variation of Deeplabv3+ \cite{Deeplabv3_plus} where the fully connected layers of the ResNet backbone are replaced with ASPP (Atrous Spacial Pyramid Pooling).
-In addition an encoder-decoder architecture is deployed to reduce the effect of resolution loss due to pooling and strided convolution.
-The encoder-decoder method is a repeating approach on the leading methods in the field of land cover segmentation.
-This is due to the necessity of high resolution to land cover since not only structure affects the segmentation but texture and color play a big role resulting from the irregularities of land cover; for the most part.
-Hasan \textit{et al.} \cite{rs10060973} used state of the art semantic segmentation method, and added LIDAR\footnote{LIDAR uses light in the form of a pulsed laser to measure ranges} data that improved upon the results a bit compared to other methods.
+In the early 2000s, classical machine learning methods such as support vector machines and decision trees \cite{doi:10.1080/10106049.2013.768300} \cite{KHATAMI201689} were mainly applied.
+By the 2010s, Deep Neural Networks were starting to emerge but were still not used much in remote sensing imagery due to the lack of labeled data to train the required DNNs for the task.
+In particular, using deep learning for tackling the task of land cover segmentation has not been much addressed in the literature so far.
+As an example, the state of the art semantic segmentation DNN based methods were translated to satellite imagery.
+However, the results were not as good \cite{deepglobe.densenet} \cite{DBLP:journals/corr/HuangLW16a} \cite{Kuo2018DeepAN}, which is caused by the difference between photographs and satellite images where the land cover types have random shapes like forest stands and bodies of water in contrast to the known shapes of ordinary objects.
+Kuo \textit{et al.} \cite{Kuo2018DeepAN} presents a method that is one of the leading results in the Deebglobe challenge, in which improving the performance relied on a variation of Deeplabv3+ \cite{Deeplabv3_plus} where ASPP (Atrous Spatial Pyramid Pooling) replace the fully connected layers of the ResNet backbone.
+Also, Deeplabv3+ uses an encoder-decoder architecture to reduce the effect of resolution loss due to pooling and strided convolution.
+The encoder-decoder method is a common approach in the leading methods of land cover segmentation because it preserves high-resolution features like texture and color, which play a significant role in distinguishing land covers.
+Hasan \textit{et al.} \cite{rs10060973} used state of the art semantic segmentation method, and added LIDAR data that improved upon the results a bit compared to other methods.